 Let’s say you spend just enough to earn the welcome bonus on either of these cards (about $167 each month for three months) and then continue spending the same amount for the remainder of the year—strictly within the 1.5X category.

 With the Capital One Quicksilver, you’ll earn a $200 welcome bonus (plus $30 in cash back rewards) for a total of $230 in cash back.
-With the Chase Freedom Unlimited, on the other hand, you’ll earn the $200 welcome bonus and $30 in cash back rewards, for a total of $230 in cash back for the year—and that’s not including the added bonus categories.
+On the other hand, you’ll also earn a $200 welcome bonus and $30 in cash back rewards with the Chase Freedom Unlimited, for a total of $230 in cash back for the year—but that’s not including the added bonus categories.

-Say you also spend $1,000 a month on groceries your first year (therefore maxing out the category), $200 per month on travel purchased through Chase Ultimate Rewards, $200 per month on dining, $50 per month on drugstore purchases and $100 a month on Lyft purchases.
-This first-year spending will earn you an additional $870 in rewards for a total of $1,100 in cash back rewards.
+Say you also spend $200 per month on travel purchased through Chase Ultimate Rewards, $200 per month on dining, $50 per month on drugstore purchases and $100 a month on Lyft purchases.
+This first-year spending will earn you an additional $270 in rewards for a total of $500 in cash back rewards.

 Why you should get Chase Freedom Unlimited